 She expected to see a lot more people.
-Terratorium was set for emergency, but there was just a few dozen people over.
-Most people don’t seem very worried or concerned.
-They have clumped into a few small groups and are talking about the explosions over the channel.
+Terratorium was set for an emergency, but there were just a few dozen people over.
+Most didn’t seem concerned about the event at all.
+They had clumped into a few small groups and are talking about the explosions over the channel but without any terrified or excited emotion.
 They will possibly offer some soup to each other and then return to their homes where they’ll enjoy the rest of their night on whatever generators they have it running on.
-The explosion had done nothing but shook some glasses and pushed over one of the power-rods.
+The explosion had done nothing but shook some glasses and pushed over one of the power rods.
 The ground under it had become a little watery already months ago.
 Nothing else broke – but everyone could hear and feel that something big did go down in Ceremony.

 Arkion carries Eysin through the garage room and stops when Agnes calls out his name.